 Medications & Doping

-Are You On Drugs?
+Are You On Drugs? – 2023 Version

 So, there is a process where you can apply to have your use of medication approved provided that your doctor can establish it is essential to treat your particular medical condition and where you obtain no competitive advantage.
-This process is called a Therapeutic Use Exemption or TUE for short and it is something I applied for and had accepted a few years ago.
-All I need do is take a copy of the approved TUE to a championship where drug testing may apply and I would have no worries if I were actually selected for a drug test.
+This process is called a Therapeutic Use Exemption or TUE for short.
+All an athlete needs do is take a copy of the approved TUE to a championship where drug testing may apply and they would have no worries if selected for a drug test.

-The Sports Integrity Australia website (formerly ASADA) also has a guide on what is actually involved with a drug test should you be selected to have one.
-This is in a document called “Athlete Testing Guide” which is designed to help athletes understand what will happen during and after a testing session and their rights and responsibilities in relation to testing.
+The Sports Integrity Australia website also has a link called Athlete Testing on what is actually involved with a drug test should you be selected to have one.
+It is designed to help athletes understand what will happen during and after a testing session and their rights and responsibilities in relation to testing.
 If your doctor or other expert advice has determined that a TUE will be required, the TUE applications may be downloaded from the TUE Application Form link above.

 The final and important message to take away is to ensure you have a TUE covering any banned substance that may show up in your doping-control test results.
 Remember, it is YOUR RESPONSIBILITY.
 So don’t delay, start making enquiries NOW.